 I’ve written a post on planning high school.
 This is a great place to start if you see high school staring you in the face.
 It’s really not scary at all.
 It’s a great time to sit down with your teen and have a heart-to-heart talk about their future.

-If your child is on a path to college, they will need a trasnscript.
+Homeschooling high school transcripts are needed if your child plans to go to college.
 Keeping a transcript is not rocket science.
 It starts with keeping records.
 Each semester, jot down what your teen is studying.
 Write down the name of the course, the number of credits received, and the final grade earned.
 You can easily keep a document in your computer that you add to over time, or in a simple spiral notebook.